I’ve never heard of this blood group diet! :O It sounds interesting though. :/posted over 2 years ago

 Yep, for example blood group O, because they are the first blood group on earth, they were a hunter, so the best protein for them is a meat.
-It’s just about what good to eat and what not good to eat.posted almost 2 years ago
+It’s just about what good to eat and what not good to eat.posted over 2 years ago

 I don’t really believe in traditional folk medicine—your genetics, cultural backgound, current diet, etc etc are going to have much more of an impact than your blood type, which is something rather arbitrary. plus, what’s good to eat is generally universal for people, and you can never go wrong with organic and healthful options :).